-“The fundamental purpose of dezinformatsiya, or Russian disinformation, experts said, is to undermine the official version of events — even the very idea that there is a true version of events — and foster a kind of policy paralysis.”
+“The fundamental purpose of the exercise, or Russian disinformation, experts said, is to undermine the official version of events — even the very idea that there is an actual version of the facts — and foster a kind of policy paralysis.”
 Taken from The New York Times article, A Powerful Russian Weapon: The Spread of False Stories.

-This is not a new phenomenon though.
-Variations have been emerging since the internet was created.
+This strategy is not a new phenomenon though.
+Variations have been emerging since the creation of the internet.
 And more nuanced propaganda has been a weapon for much, much longer.
 What is different today?
 The ease and the volume.
 If we are not paying close attention, we easily become a victim of our desire to be right and to have proof of it.
-There is a deluge of misinformation out there and it’s just easier to believe the lies that support our causes.
-No, this is not a new phenomenon either, but is is more powerful than ever.
+There is a deluge of misinformation out there, and it’s just easier to believe the lies that support our causes.
+No, this is not a new phenomenon either but is more powerful than ever.

 What is a new phenomenon, however, is the open, blatant, no holds barred, outright lies that are now coming, not from disreputable sources, but from the mouth(s) of our Presidential candidates themselves.
 I have no love for either candidate, but I have a particular distaste for one of them.
 I’ll let you guess which.
 And I was going to write in more detail about disinformation as a political weapon, but then I realized… what’s the point?

-If my private calls to people I know and love asking them to fact check before sending or posting to Facebook or Twitter continually fall on deaf ears, what is any public post really going to accomplish?
-The practice simply continues, unabated.
-Certainly no lengthy post from me is going to make a dent in this practice.
+If my private calls to people I know and love asking them to fact check before sending or posting to Facebook or Twitter continually fall on deaf ears, what is any public post going to accomplish?
+The practice only continues, unabated.
+Certainly, no lengthy post from me is going to make a dent in this practice.

 Cynical?
 Sure.
 Lacking basis in reality?
 Probably not.